It’s been ages, loyal readers, and I’ll tell you for why.....

 I haven’t got immediate access to my own cello section who want to necessarily perform music that a) isn’t traditionally classical and b) is not intended for the cello.
 A loop pedal seemed like the obvious solution.

 When I went nuts and took my enforced sabbatical, I couldn’t bear to listen to classical music.
 In my head I was a failed cellist, destined never to play again.
-Christ knows, I could have got a job as an actor, such was my penchant for melancholia.
 Hearing symphonies that I’d limped through drunk because I was so filled with fear on stage honestly made me relive the fight or flight response all over again.
 I couldn’t bear it.
 Some of my peers at the time were already on trial with the London Symphony Orchestra or completing their postgraduate studies in Vienna.
-Meanwhile, I was temping at the Birkenhead JobCentre, off my tits on librium.
+Meanwhile, I was temping at the Birkenhead JobCentre, having recently completed a librium based detox.
 The feelings of shame and bewilderment were never more acute than when I accidentally heard a snippet of a symphony on Radio 3, or the BBC Proms were on the telly.
 For two years I listened solely to music I’d never performed.
 More often than not it was Radiohead, led by the inimitable Thom Yorke.
 If I wanted to change things up a bit I listened to The Eraser, Thom Yorke’s solo album, which was sounded like Radiohead, only more Radioheady.

 When I started playing again, and gradually started earning some money, I started spending bits of it here and there on a DPA (posh) microphone, then an amp, then a little loop pedal.
 I’d never used one before, but I’d seen this KT Tunstall performance on Jools Holland and thought how incredible she sounded as a one woman band.